The Ultimate Guide To Working Out At Home

 Push-up

 - This classic chest exercise starts with getting into the starting position by placing your hands flat on the floor.
-Your hands must be directly below your shoulders.

-- Brace your core as you push yourself up into the starting
+Your toes and the balls of your feet will be touching the - Brace your core as you push yourself up into the starting

 - Before lowering yourself, make sure to keep your back straight by tightening your abdominal

-- Pause for a moment before pressing yourself up.
-Focus the tension at the chest and slowly straighten your
+Your arms will be bent at 90 - Pause for a moment before pressing yourself up.

 -